 What if the company is acquired before the end of the vesting period?
 If the employee is still in the 3 year cliff, perhaps the employee should be allowed to keep a proportional number of stock options even though 3 years haven’t passed yet, i.e. the cliff is disregarded.
-But, to avoid high taxes according to the new law, the employee must wait at least 3 years to buy shares.
+But, to avoid high taxes according to the new law, the employee must wait at least 3 years to buy the shares (or warrants).
 So, how do you deal with an early exit?
 I see mainly three options:

 The StartupTools document template allows all scenarios.
-Upon signing the stock option agreement you must decide if you prefer to use accelerated vesting or just to ignore the cliff.
+Upon signing the stock option agreement, you must decide if you prefer to use accelerated vesting or just to ignore the cliff.
 No matter what you choose, the company will always have the option to leave the stock options untouched.

 There is an exception to the 3 year rule.
 If you can make a formal merger (Swedish: fusion) you may be able to keep the low tax rate, see §§ 17-18 in the law.
 I’ve never heard of a startup exit in the shape of a formal merger (where the acquired company is automatically dissolved) but perhaps we will now see more acquisitions of Swedish startups happen this way?
 Perhaps the acquirer will start a new Swedish daughter company and merge this with the startup?

 This section will guide you through the steps to set up an incentive program for employees using QESO.